Belgian Shepherd Dog (Malinois)

 Official measurements, coat, and temperament

-- Color: Fawn with black overlay and a distinct black mask.
+- Coat: Short, dense, and weather-resistant, with a thick undercoat.
+The color is fawn with a black overlay and a distinct black mask.

 Breed Trivia